-Based on conversations with former lifers, the people lifers were when they when they went to prison vastly differs from the people lifers became.
+Former lifers say that the people they were when they when they went to prison vastly differs from the people they became.
 Stories from Steve Austin, Tamika Bell, John Pace, and Stacey Torrance (see attached affidavits B, C, D, and E) emphasize how immature they were when they committed their crimes.
 They freely confessed, believing the police would send them home after they told the truth.
-They had no concept of what a life sentence really meant, and many
+They had no concept of what a life sentence really meant, and many were misinformed by their lawyer.
+Although they were children when they got on that bus to go